ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 1. Unsorted, doubly linked lists support insertion and deletion in O(1) but search is linear in the worst case.
 2. Sorted arrays support binary search (log query times) but at the cost of linear updates.

-As binary search requires fast access to two element: median elements above and below the given node.
+As binary search requires fast access to two elements: median elements above and below the given node.
 Combining these ideas forms a linked list with two pointer nodes.
 This is the basic idea of binary search trees.

 A *rooted binary tree* is defined as being either empty or consisting of a node called the *root* along with two rooted binary trees called the left and right subtrees.
 Order of the subtrees matters.